Abhishek-09-Tomar/C-Programming-For-You/README.md

 C Program to Check Whether Number is Even or Odd

-C Program to Check Whether a Character is Vowel or Consonant
+C Program to Check Whether a Character is a Vowel or Consonant

 C Program to Find Largest Number Among Three Numbers